Training-Free Label Space Alignment for Universal Domain Adaptation: Introduction

 To address this, we introduce \textbf{T}raining-free \textbf{L}abel \textbf{S}pace \textbf{A}lignment for UniDA (\textbf{\ours}).
 Specifically, we first identify the raw labels of the target samples using a generative VLM.
-Subsequently, we implement three steps to eliminate incorrect or semantically ambiguous discovered labels from the source labels and accurately predict the true target private labels: (i) Synonym label alignment (Section~\ref{sec:synonym}), which identifies synonyms in raw discovered labels using WordNet and aligns them with the source labels to remove synonyms; (ii) Semantic label alignment (Section~\ref{sec:instance}).
-To resolve the ambiguous similarity between source and discovered labels, we identify a set of predictions that are considered correct for an image within the CLIP joint embedding space.
-When this set lacks source labels and contains only discovered labels, we select only the filtered discovered labels as candidate labels. (iii) Frequency-based noise-candidate filtering (Section~\ref{sec:refine}).
-To eliminate residual noise, we monitor the frequency of target private candidate labels that pass previous filters across the entire target domain, removing noisy candidate labels based on their occurrence patterns.
-Ultimately, we obtain the predicted target private labels used to construct a universal classifier alongside the source labels.
-Our universal classifier more effectively differentiates between known and unknown labels than methods that depend on the geometric structure of visual representations~\citep{chang2022unified,lai2023memory,wang2024exploiting}.
-Additionally, our model demonstrates further performance enhancements when integrated with self-training (Section ~\ref{sec:self-training}).
+Subsequently, we implement three steps to eliminate incorrect or semantically ambiguous discovered labels from the source labels and accurately predict the true target private labels: (i) Synonym label alignment (Sec.~\ref{sec:synonym}): We identify synonyms in raw discovered labels using WordNet and align them with the source labels to remove synonyms; (ii) Semantic label alignment (Sec.~\ref{sec:instance}): To resolve the ambiguous similarity between source and discovered labels, we identify a set of predictions that are considered correct for an image within the CLIP joint embedding space through an adaptive thresholding process.
+If the resulting set excludes source labels and includes only discovered labels, the filtered discovered labels are retained as candidate labels; (iii) Frequency-based noise-candidate filtering (Sec.~\ref{sec:refine}): To eliminate residual noise, we monitor the frequency of target private candidate labels that pass previous filters across the entire target domain, removing noisy candidate labels based on their occurrence patterns.

+Lastly, leveraging TSLA, we derive the predicted target-private labels, which are used together with source labels to construct a universal classifier for robust self-training.
+Compared to methods that rely on the geometric structure of visual representations~\citep{chang2022unified,lai2023memory,wang2024exploiting}, our universal classifier more effectively distinguishes between known and unknown labels and produces more reliable pseudo-labels, leading to further performance enhancements (Sec.~\ref{sec:self-training}).